 When applied to trading charts, Fibonacci levels indicate how much of an asset's value has been traded during a specific timeframe and can be used as major turning points in trend direction.
 The timeframes range from minutes, hours, days, and weeks with traders using different combinations for various purposes such as catching trends or finding support and resistance levels.

 You will notice that when you plot Fibonacci retracement levels on your charts they align beautifully with significant highs and lows.
 These high-probability areas act as perfect entry or exit points for trades because they have proven over time to show where price has reversed from a new trend.

 Understanding Fibonacci can help beginner traders better understand market sentiment and improve their knowledge of important aspects like volatility and trendlines.
-Let's deep dive further into exactly what are Fibonacci retracement levels and how to use one of the best technical indicators in your trading.
+Let's dive further into exactly what are Fibonacci retracement levels and how to use one of the best technical indicators in your trading.

 The Fibonacci sequence is a series of numbers that forms a mathematical pattern.
 The sequence starts with zero and one and continues by adding the previous two numbers.

 Hence the sequence is 0,1,1,2,3,5,8,13,21,34,55,89,144 and so on...